Ismael Silva (musician)

-Milton de Oliveira Ismael Silva (September 14, 1905 - March 14, 1978), known as Ismael Silva, was a Brazilian samba musician.
-In 1925 he had his first recorded his samba.
+Milton de Oliveira Ismael Silva (September 14, 1905 – March 14, 1978), known as Ismael Silva, was a Brazilian samba musician.
+In 1925, he had his first recorded his samba.
 His best-known compositions were Me faz carinhos, Se você jurar, Antonico, Para me livrar do mal, Novo amor, Ao romper da aurora, Tristezas não pagam dívidas, Me diga o teu nome, among others.

-Imprisoned at one point for five years, but getting out after two for good behaviour, he became reclusive upon release and only returned to the Carioca scene in the fifties.
-It is known that during that period he went through tremendous financial difficulties.
-One of his last concerts was in the year 1973, produced by Ricardo Cravo Albim.
+Imprisoned at one point for five years, but getting out after two for good behavior, he became reclusive upon release and only returned to the Carioca scene in the fifties.
+It is known that, during that period, he went through tremendous financial difficulties.
+One of his last concerts was in 1973, produced by Ricardo Cravo Albim.
 He died in 1978 of a heart attack as a result of complications arising after surgery to treat a varicose ulcer he had on one leg.